BrazilPowered/docker-dotnet/README.md

 Notice that we are using two separate images for the web app and DB services.
 It is important to keep as many part of your application that do different types of tasks as separate as possible.
 Since unrelated tasks will no longer be stuck to eachother this way, the app is kept cleaner and the maintenence made much easier.

-First let's look at the DB Dockerfile in docker/db:
+First let's place the DB Dockerfile in docker/db, and fill it with this content:

 ```Dockerfile
 # escape=`